Idaho State Historical Society: Publications

-Idaho Yesterdays is a peer-reviewed historical journal published by the ISHS.
+Idaho Yesterdays was a peer-reviewed historical journal published by the ISHS.
 Initiated in 1957, the periodical was distributed to society members and focused on current historical and cultural research on Idaho and its region.
 In spring 2009 it became an electronic journal, with new issues published and archived online and access no longer requiring ISHS membership.
-The current editor is Kevin R. Marsh of Idaho State University.
+Idaho Yesterdays ceased publication in 2013.

 The ISHS also publishes a quarterly newsletter, Mountain Light, as well as books, pamphlets and other materials.